BodenmillerGroup/ImcSegmentationPipeline/README.md

 [![DOI](https://zenodo.org/badge/103582813.svg)](https://zenodo.org/badge/latestdoi/103582813)
-# A flexible  image segmentation pipeline for heterogeneous multiplexed tissue images based on pixel classification
+# A flexible multiplexed image segmentation pipeline based on pixel classification

 ## Introduction

-The pipeline is based on CellProfiler ([cellprofiler.org](http://cellprofiler.org/), tested v4.2.1) for segmentation and Ilastik ([ilastik.org](http://ilastik.org/), tested v1.3.3post3) for pixel classification.
+The pipeline is based on [CellProfiler](http://cellprofiler.org/) (tested v4.2.1) for segmentation and [Ilastik](http://ilastik.org/) (tested v1.3.3post3) for pixel classification.
 It is streamlined by using the `imcsegpipe` python package available via this repository as well as custom CellProfiler modules ([ImcPluginsCP](https://github.com/BodenmillerGroup/ImcPluginsCP), release v4.2.1).

 This repository showcases the basis of the workflow with step-by-step instructions.